 Here’s the bottom line: The root of Apple’s problem with iPhone sales is pricing, above all else.
 Cook can blame China, but if Apple’s products weren’t so damned expensive, consumers in a Chinese economy that’s slowing could handle them.

-Beginning with the iPhone 7 plus price, Apple positioned its flagship smartphones as a luxury item.
+Beginning with the iPhone 7 plus price, Apple positioned its flagship smartphones as a luxury items.
 That was cemented with the arrival of the $1,000 iPhone X in 2017, and even more so with the XS and XS Max phones.

 The latter, which is a big-screen phone that’s otherwise identical to the XS, can cost nearly $1,500, depending on how it’s configured.
 Even the less-expensive iPhone XR, which starts at $749, is still too pricey for many buyers.
 This puts the iPhone squarely in the luxury category.